rabugopsl/fedora-installer-libvirt-smoke/README.md

 `just dl-rhcos`

 ## Build & Run
-* `just run [branch]`        - Creates a background running container after the image is built.
+* `just run [repo_owner] [branch]`        - Creates a background running container after the image is built.
 It must be stopped using `just stop`.
-* `just run-attach [branch]` - Creates a foreground running container.
+* `just run-attach [repo_owner] [branch]` - Creates a foreground running container.
 It will be terminated if the terminal is closed or the process stopped in any way.

+`repo_owner` is an optional parameter which specifies the owner of the git repository to clone for the installer.
 `branch` is an optional parameter which specifies the git branch to clone for the installer.

 ## Stop